 The highlight is to see the show where the horses ‘dance’.
 This is basically dressage moves to Spanish flamenco music, with the riders dressed in copies of 18th century costumes.
 Their literature calls this the ‘horse ballet’.

 The show was actually excellent, even if you’re not a horsey person.
-Just proves I should do my research more before I dismiss things.
+This just proves that I should do my research more before I dismiss things.